wcheng-t12/vertex-codenection/README.md

 * **Cancel commitments** and face social or academic consequences
 * **Struggle to rebalance** without guidance

-### The VERTEXLOAD Approach
+### The VertexLoad Approach

-VERTEXLOAD introduces a **decision layer before the commitment enters the student’s workload**.
+VertexLoad introduces a **decision layer before the commitment enters the student’s workload**.

 This allows students to: